Skip to main content

 Short statement: heterozygous - healthy

 Explanation: The animal carries the mutant allele in one of the two copies of the MECR gene and will transmit it to 50% of its offspring.
-The tested animal is healthy; in breeding, it must be ensured that mating is only carried out with N/N-tested animals.
+The tested animal will not show symptoms related to the variant; it is not advisable to exclude carriers from breeding as long as the pathogenicity of the MECR variant is under investigation.
+However, to prevent homozygous affected offspring mating should be carried out with MECR N/N-tested animals only.

 Result: mecr/mecr